jamespan/investors-blog/_columns/Barrons_Weekly/2024-11-25/06-fed-williams-inflation-interest-rates-ad56c96d.md

 ---
-layout: content
+layout: post
 title: >-
   Fed’s Williams Sees Inflation Cooling and Interest Rates Falling Further
 date: 2024-11-21 01:00 -0500
 author:
 tags: ['Federal Reserve', 'Q&A']
+description: >-
-description: John Williams, who heads the Federal Reserve Bank of New York, says 2% is the rate that can best balance the central bank’s employment and price stability goals.
+  John Williams, who heads the Federal Reserve Bank of New York, says 2% is the rate that can best balance the central bank’s employment and price stability goals.
 ---